Unlock your inner spy: Jeremy Hurewitz exposes real-life espionage tactics and persuasion skills

 What’s next for you?

-I’m focused on this book reaching as wide an audience as possible.
+I’m focused on this book reaching the widest audience possible.
 While the methods in this book are great for corporate sales, I highlight whenever I can that there are “skills for everyday life,” and I have a strong desire to promote that because I want people to have better conversations, to connect more deeply, especially because of how highly polarized society is at the moment.
 I want to help people to lean into their passions and interests, to develop new ones, because it can open hidden doors to success and lead to a more enriching life.
 And I want to highlight the world intelligence professionals, the real work, not the Hollywood version, because I deeply admire their skills, experience, and public service.

 Download press kit and photos